HealthIntersections/fhirserver/reference-platform/readme.md

 (grahame@healthintersections.com.au) and used in the following tools:
 * FHIR Reference Server
 * Notepad++ Plug-in for FHIR
-* FHIR Value Set Editor
+* FHIR Tookit

+There are a number of other commercial uses of the reference implementation.

 For bug reports concerning the reference implementation, use the GitHub issues page at https://github.com/grahamegrieve/fhirserver/issues.